-Waza-ari (nearly ippon): the referee raises one arm sideways to shoulder height with the palm of the hand facing downwards.
+Waza-ari (nearly ippon, marked as 1 on the scoreboard): the referee raises one arm sideways to shoulder height with the palm of the hand facing downwards.

 The waza-ari gesture:

 - Should start with the arm across the chest, then sideways to the correct finishing position. - Should be maintained for three (3) to five (5) seconds while moving to ensure that the score is clearly visible to the IJF Supervisors and/or the IJF Referee Commissioners and to the timekeeper.